umarhassan-mitodl/15.084j-spring-2004/content/pages/video-lectures.md

 uid: 109ce454-837f-2609-ec68-dd9471770a59
 ---

 The three video lectures available below illustrate the content and teaching style of this course.
-These videos are also available from {{% resource_link "0bf259e8-5b40-4c6a-b68a-ef70ccc9db7a" "VideoLectures.net" %}}.
+These videos are also available from [VideoLectures.net](http://videolectures.net/mit15084s04_nonlinear_programming/).

 {{< tableopen >}}
 {{< theadopen >}}